ashwinr98/GVSU-CIS641-Tropicana/README.md

 To start React, use the command
 > npm start

-This start the application at localhost:3000/
+This will start the application at localhost:3000